 1. Ask Him.
 He Listens: DU`A

-Turn each anxiety, each fear and each concern into a Dua (supplication).
+Turn each anxiety, each fear and each concern into a Dua for anxiety (supplication) and stress.
 Look at it as another reason to submit to God and be in Sajdah (prostration), during which you are closest to Allah.
 God listens and already knows what is in your heart, but He wants you to ask Him for what you want.

 The Prophet said: Allah is angry with those who do not ask Him for anything (Tirmidhi).